Pelvic Floor

 What Could Be Causing My Pelvic Pain?

-1. Pelvic floor dysfunction: Pelvic floor dysfunction can cause pelvic pain, difficulty urinating or defecating, and pain during sexual activity.
-Physical therapy treatment for this condition may include manual therapy to release tight muscles in the area, biofeedback and electrical stimulation of the pelvic muscles to strengthen them, and specific exercises to improve coordination of the pelvic muscles.
+1. Pelvic floor dysfunction: Pelvic floor dysfunction can cause pelvic pain, difficulty urinating or defecating, and pain during sex.
+Physical therapy may include manual therapy, biofeedback, electrical stimulation, and exercises to improve muscle coordination.

 How Can Physical Therapy Help With Your Pelvic Pain?

-Physical therapy can treat existing pelvic pain.
+Physical therapists use hands-on techniques, exercises, and other treatments to help strengthen muscles, reduce inflammation, and improve mobility in the pelvis area.
 Therapists tailor treatment plans based on each individual’s needs which may involve stretches or specific massage techniques.

 These treatments can help reduce muscle spasms, increase circulation, and decrease pain levels while helping the patient become more aware of their body and how to move correctly.
+Physical therapy prevents pelvic pain by increasing body awareness and identifying problematic areas.

 Experiencing Pelvic Pain And Want To Get Answers On What Could Be Causing It?